-If you click around on Uber’s website, you’ll likely come across this mission statement: “Uber’s mission is to reimagine the way the world moves for the better.”
+If you click around on Uber’s website, you’ll see this mission statement: “Uber’s mission is to reimagine the way the world moves for the better.”

 Pretty catchy, right?

-Mission statements are more than just a snappy statement about a company.
-They describe your purpose, goals, values, and what makes your brand unique.
-Naturally, mastering them is pretty important — especially in a world where 94% of global consumers engage with and reward companies that “have a strong purpose.”
+But mission statements are about much more than a catchy phrase.
+They define a company’s core purpose, its goals, guiding values, and what sets it apart in the marketplace.
+Mastering them is pretty important — especially in a world where 94% of global consumers engage with and reward companies that “have a strong purpose.”

 Want to know how to craft a mission statement that matters?
 Read on to learn everything you need to know.